dkandalov/kotlin-99/readme.md

 Problems marked with two asterisks `**` are of intermediate difficulty and might take about 30-90 minutes to solve.
 Problems marked with three asterisks `***` are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.
 Please note that levels of difficulty is just a guess and assumes you are somewhat familiar with the problem domain.
 It is perfectly ok if some of them take longer.
-Overall, the goal is to learn, not finish "on time".
+Overall, the goal is to learn, not to finish "on time".

+You might notice that there are less than 99 problems.
+This is because numbering of original problems was wrong.
+It was kept here for consistency with 99 problems in other programming languages.

+The first 50 or so problems are easy.
+If this is boring for you, feel free to jump to [Binary Trees](#binary-trees).

 All contributions are welcome (including alternative solutions for problems which already have a solution).